boyuanzheng010/multi_coref/README.md

 /annotation: The code and source data to generate files to annotate and post-processing scripts

-/GIFs: the demo to use the coref annotation interface /coref_annotation_interface: the mTurk-style interface used for dialogue coreference annotation
+/coref_annotation_interface: the mTurk-style interface used for dialogue coreference annotation

 /data: Final data (both in conll format and jsonlines formta) and the meta data in annotation